igorsteinmacher/INF502-Fall2020/assignments/02_basicPython.md

 [3, 4, 9, 8]
 ```

 Present a short (no more than a couple of sentences) description of your solution approach.
-Show your source code and the interactive shell output of three example runs.
+Show your source code and the output of three example runs.

 **3. Write a function with the following signature:** `grade_calc(grades_in, to_drop)`.